fsiering/fsiering/README.md

-👋 Hi, a passionate beginner in programming exploring the world of data science and machine learning with Python.
+👋 Hi, I am a passionate beginner in programming exploring the world of data science and machine learning with Python.

 🌱 Currently learning Python for Data Science and diving into the fascinating field of machine learning.
 Excited to apply my skills to real-world problems!